To the fifty-seventh Briefing and the second scheduled Briefing of 2016.

 Until next time

-The next scheduled Briefing will be in March 2015.
+Back to more persistence and perseverance.
+The next scheduled Briefing will be in March 2016.

 Director, Guild Companion Publications Ltd.